 Gonzaga Middle School has high academic standards.
-The Administration and teachers at Gonzaga Middle school will not recommend a student for promotion if they feel the student has not met the requirements of their current grade level or is not adequately prepared for success at the next grade level.
+The Administration and teachers at Gonzaga Middle school will recommend the grade level placement that best supports and extends student learning and learning needs.

 GRADUATION REQUIREMENTS FROM GRADE 8:

 In order to be promoted into grade nine, students must successfully meet all the requirements outlined by Gonzaga Middle School and that of the Government of Manitoba.